matthijsgroen/fp-experiments/posts/3-combining-parsers.md

 console.log(abParser("aibcd")); // [ Symbol(Failed), "Error parsing 'b':", "Unexpected 'i'" ]
 ```

-Ok the last 2 lines are as expected now. but the first one is incorrect. the
+Ok, the last 2 lines are as expected now.
+But the first one is incorrect.
+The
 result of the parse should not be `'b'`, but `['a', 'b']`.

 We need to combine the result from parser A with parser B: